Refinance Your Student Loans

-The discount requires continued enrollment of automatic payments.
+Automatic Payments Discount: The discount requires continued enrollment of automatic payments.
 The borrower authorizes automatic payments from a personal account via Automated Clearing House (ACH).
-If automatic payments are canceled at any time after enrollment, the rate reduction will not apply until the automated payments are reinstated.
+If automatic payments are canceled at any time after enrollment, the rate reduction will not apply until the automatic payments are reinstated.
 Automatic payments may be suspended during periods of forbearance and deferment.
 For variable-rate loans, the APR, including the 0.25% rate reduction, may not fall below the floor rate.↵

 Variable-Rate Payment Example: Assuming a $10,000 loan amount, a 8.44% APR, and a 15-year term, you would make 180 monthly payments of $98.12 to repay this loan.
 If the APR is 13.69% and the loan amount remains $10,000, you would make 180 monthly payments of $131.10.
 The APR may increase during the life of the loan and can result in higher monthly payments.

 Fixed-Rate Payment Example: Assuming a $10,000 loan amount, a 15-year term, and a 6.85% APR, you would make 180 monthly payments of $89.05.
 If the APR is 12.55% and the loan amount remains $10,000, you would make 180 monthly payments of $123.58.↵